Wandering Jew

 Confusion

-If you witness your dog eating Karaka Berries, contact your vet immediately.
+witness your dog eating Karaka Berries, contact your vet immediately.